Center for Healthy Aging, Self-Management and Complex Care

 In search of answers for those who need them most.

 The Center for Healthy Aging, Self-Management and Complex Care brings together a community of internationally renowned nurse scientists, scholars, clinicians and educators dedicated to advancing our knowledge and response to the issues of complex care, self-management and health promotion among vulnerable and aging populations.
-The team comes together to cultivate innovations that effect care delivery spanning all settings and adult ages.
+Our team works together to positively impact the health of adults of all ages and care management spanning all settings.

 Mission